-The Workforce Boards of Metropolitan Chicago in cooperation with Chicago Jobs Council have produced a report that presents a summary of public funds available for workforce development activities in the metropolitan Chicago region during fiscal year 2010.
+The Workforce Partners of Metropolitan Chicago in cooperation with Chicago Jobs Council have produced a report that presents a summary of public funds available for workforce development activities in the metropolitan Chicago region during fiscal year 2010.

 The Metropolitan Chicago Region – An Analysis of Public Workforce Development Resources (.pdf) documents nearly $300 million in federal, state, and local funds available for workforce development activities – with 69% of funding being federal.

 The purpose of preparing the report is to stimulate discussion among workforce development stakeholders on how available funds can be used more effectively and efficiently.rs on how available funds can be used more effectively and efficiently.

 Illinois Congressional District Reports Released

 Individual reports can be accessed on the Publications page.

 The Illinois Workforce Partnership’s Reinventing the Workforce System paper (.pdf) provides recommendations for reinventing the nation’s workforce system that is supported with public funds.